surpher/PactSwift/README.md

   var mockService = MockService(consumer: "Example-iOS-app", provider: "users-service")

   override func tearDown() {
-    super.tearDown()
-    // #6
-    mockService.finalize { result in
+    // #10 - Finalise the test and write the interaction contract into the Pact contract file mockService.finalize { result in
       switch result {
         case .success(let result): debugPrint(result)
         case .failure(let error): debugPrint(error.description)
       }
     }
+    super.tearDown()
   }

   // MARK: - Tests

   func testGetUsers() {
-    // #1 - Define the API contract by configuring how `mockService`, and consequently the "real" API,
+    // #1 - Define the API contract by configuring how `mockService`, and consequently the "real" API, will behave for this specific API request we are testing here
-    //      will behave for this specific API request we are testing here _ = mockService
+    _ = mockService

       // #2 - Define the interaction description and provider state for this specific API request that we are testing .uponReceiving("A request for a list of users") .given(ProviderState(description: "users exist", params: ["total_pages": "493"])

       // #3 - Define the request we promise our API consumer will make .withRequest(
         method: .GET,